 Uric Acid Blood Test: Next Steps

-Now that you understand the importance of real numbers, and not a range assessment, you should always insist that your doctor gives you the exact uric acid test result, together with the range.
-This is a number followed by mg/dL or mmol/L, though occasionally other variations on these scales are used.
+Now you understand the importance of real numbers, and not a range assessment.
+So you should always insist that your doctor gives you the exact uric acid test result.
+Together with the range.
+This is a number followed by mg/dL or mmol/L. Though occasionally other variations on these scales are used.

-Leave Normal Uric Acid Blood Test to browse Normal Uric Acid Levels guidelines
+Leave Uric Acid Blood Test to browse Normal Uric Acid Levels guidelines.

 Uric Acid Blood Test References